-As you may know I’m on the Business Energy and Industrial Strategy (BEIS) Select Committee which is a group of MPs that has a constitutional right to examine, challenge, and comment on different aspects of government policy but also that of the business community too.
+When I was on the Business, Energy and Industrial Strategy (BEIS) Select Committee I was tasked to examine, challenge, and comment on different aspects of government policy but also that of the business community too.
 Normally we do detailed inquiries that offer government suggestions to improve policies, but we also have the power to look into areas of business activity we feel needs extra scrutiny.

-During my time on the BEIS committee I have been involved in a huge range of issues, from holding businesses to account for questionable practice, to advising on governmental nuclear policy post Brexit.
+During my time on the BEIS committee I was involved in a huge range of issues, from holding businesses to account for questionable practice, to advising on governmental nuclear policy post-Brexit.
 The work has been hugely varied and I have taken every opportunity I can to hold both Business and Government to account.

 Here are some examples:

 Looking in detail at the government’s commitment to net-zero carbon emissions by 2050 and examining whether this target goes far enough to protect our environment for current and future generations.

 We were lucky enough to get Sir David Attenborough to talk to us about what he thinks – who better to listen to than the person who made the natural world accessible to millions, earned the trust and respect of viewers around the world, and used that trust to mobilise action on species extinction, climate change, and plastic waste along with so much more.

 The session was attended by more young people than we’ve ever seen at the Select Committee and Sir David pointed out to us MPs that we owed it to them to deliver a sustainable environment to their generation.
 It’s a responsibility that I, for one, take very seriously indeed.

 The Committee also invited groups including Extinction Rebellion and WWF to share their views on the Government’s strategy for tackling the climate emergency and the actions needed to achieve net zero emissions – I’m listening and learning so much about the radical changes we’ll need to tackle the monumental challenges we’re facing.

 Standing up for our Community’s Post Office